lhoangan/lhoangan.github.io/notes/index.md

 ---
 layout: post-list
-title: All Posts
+title: All Notes
-excerpt: "A List of Posts"
+excerpt: "A List of Notes"
 comments: false
 ---